The Geodata Catalogue (the Catalogue) is a collection of free geoscience exploration data and reports, collected by permit holders and the government.

 All data stored in the Catalogue is free to download.

 Reports and data associated with a dataset (report, survey or borehole) are available for download as file resources.

 If you want to download data, you will need to register to use the Catalogue using a RealMe® account.
-After registering, you will be able to login to the Catalogue using your RealMe details.

 Note: You do not need a verified identity or address to use the Catalogue.

 Check out our Geodata Catalogue User Guide for instructions, tips and tricks for how to find the information you need.